oge-n-sudo/oge-n-sudo/README.md

 ## 🚀 About Me
 - 📍 Based in the UK
-- 🎓 MSc in Enterprise Cybersecurity (OPIT)
+- 🎓 MSc in Enterprise Cybersecurity (OPIT) - *In view*
 - 🔐 Passionate about **Information Security**, **Governance, Risk & Compliance (GRC)** and **Security Operations**
-- 📚 Certifications: CompTIA Security+, BCS CISMP, ISC2 CC, Atlassian ITSM & Agile
+- 📚 Certifications: SSCP, CompTIA Security+, BCS CISMP, ISC2 CC, Atlassian ITSM & Agile
-- 🛡️ Experience in incident response, secure operations, and IT service delivery
+- 🛡️ Experience in Technical IT, GRC, incident response, security operations and IT service delivery
-- 🌱 Current goals: SSCP, CySA+, CISM, CISSP
+- 🌱 Current goals: CySA+, CISM

 ---